The Invisible Killer

 All Homes Should have CO Alarms

-Every home should have a CO alarm in the hallway near the bedroom(s) in each separate sleeping area.
+Every home should have a CO alarm on each level and in the hallway near the bedroom(s) in each separate sleeping area.
 CO alarms should be installed according to the manufacturer's instructions.
 Make sure you install battery operated or plug-in CO alarms that have battery back-up.